-Barbara and Bill Hamilton-Holway were called by our congregation as our co-ministers in 1996.
-Before coming to our congregation, they served as co-ministers in Salt Lake City, Utah.
+Barbara and Bill Hamilton-Holway were called by UUCB's congregation as co-ministers in 1996.
+Prior to this, they served as co-ministers in Salt Lake City, Utah.
 During this time, they helped expand Unitarian Universalism by serving as Organizing Ministers for congregations forming in Ogden and Park City.

 |Barbara is a graduate of Starr King School for the Ministry.
 Before ministry, she did graduate work in literature and for a decade she was a high school English teacher.
 Barbara also was a teacher as a Peace Corps Volunteer in the Fiji Islands.
 She is grateful for her years parenting her now grown children Sarah and Ben.
 Walking, blue skies, sunshine, poetry, friends and family refresh her spirits.
 Barbara wants her ministry to encourage people to be true to themselves, to be who they can be, and to increase the odds on justice and love.|